dev-blitz/athena-healthcare-kt/batch_process_and_batch_file.md

 ## ***Importing*** to ANSI

- 1. We have to get the ANSI-835 Files, validate them and persist those in our Database.
+* We have to get the ANSI-835 Files, validate them and persist those in our Database.
- 2. Each of them are submitting the ANSI-835 files differently.
+* Each of them are submitting the ANSI-835 files differently.

-## **ANSI-835** *files structure breakdown*:
+## **ANSI-835** *files structure breakdown*

  1. Always a File will start with `ISA`
  2. The file will end with `IEA`